-Drop off will run from 7:15-7:50AM in each lot.
-Please do not arrive or queue in the lot before 7:10AM so that faculty may enter the lot unrestricted.
-Both schools will begin promptly at 7:50AM, with a morning tardy bell beginning at 7:55AM.
+Drop off will run from 7:15-7:50AM in Lower School lot, and 7:20-7:45AM in the Upper School Lot.
+At the Lower School, please do not arrive or queue in the lot before 7:10AM so that faculty may enter the lot unrestricted.
+At the Upper School, you may begin to que in the lot at 7:10AM and students may begin to leave vehicles at 7:20AM.
+Both schools will begin promptly at 7:50AM, with a morning tardy bell beginning at 7:50AM.
 Students not in their classrooms for attendance when the bell rings will be considered tardy.
 Families arriving after 7:50AM will need to park in the Lower School Lot and sign in their children at the front desk.